 On further study, it was found that the chloroplasts have evolved from the cyanobacteria through a process of endosymbiosis.
 The morphology of chloroplast had shown considerable resemblance with the cyanobacteria and later considered as the ancestors of cyanobacteria.

-This evolution of the chloroplast from the endosymbiosis of cyanobacteria was introduced in the year 1905, by a scientist named Konstantin Mereschkowski.
-You would get to know the definition, some general characteristics, structure, location and functions of the chloroplast.
+This evolution of the chloroplast from the endosymbiosis of cyanobacteria was introduced in 1905 by a scientist named Konstantin Mereschkowski.
+This post discusses the definition, general characteristics, structure, location and functions of the chloroplast.

 Content: Chloroplast in Plant Cell